 a.
-SENAO share-based compensation plans ("SENAO Plans") described as follows:
+SENAO share-based compensation plan ("SENAO Plan") described as follows:

-Effective Date Grant Date Stock Options Units (In Thousands) Exercise Price NT\$ 2007.10.16 ("2007 Plan") 2007.10.31 6,181 \$42.60 (Original price \$44.20) 2012.05.28 ("2013 Plan") 2013.05.07 10,000 \$81.40 (Original price \$93.00)
+Effective Date Grant Date Stock Options Units (In Thousands) Exercise Price NT\$

+2012.05.28 2013.05.07 10,000 \$76.10

+(Original price \$93.00)

 Each option is eligible to subscribe for one common share when exercisable.
-Under the terms of the SENAO Plans, the options are granted at an exercise price equal to the closing price of the SENAO's common stocks listed on the TSE on the higher of closing price or par value.
-The SENAO Plans have exercise price adjustment formula upon the issuance of new common stocks, capitalization of retained earnings and/or capital reserves, stock split as well as distribution of cash dividends (except for 2007 Plan), except (i) in the case of issuance of new shares in connection with mergers and in the case of cancellation of outstanding shares in connection with capital reduction (2007 Plan is out of this exception), and (ii) except if the exercise price after adjustment exceeds the exercise price before adjustment.
-The options of all SENAO Plans are valid for six years and the graded vesting schedule for which 50% of option granted will vest two years after the grant date and another two tranches of 25%, each will vest three and four years after the grant date respectively.
+Under the terms of the SENAO Plan, the options are granted at an exercise price equal to the closing price of the SENAO's common stocks listed on the TWSE on the higher of closing price or par value.
+The SENAO Plan have exercise price adjustment formula upon the changes in common stocks equity (including cash capital increase, new share issue through capitalization of earnings and additional paid-in capital, merger, spin off and new share issue for Global Depositary Shares, and so on) or distribution of cash dividends.
+The options of SENAO Plan are valid for six years and the graded vesting schedule for which 50% of option granted will vest two years after the grant date and another two tranches of 25%, each will vest three and four years after the grant date respectively.